pradorodriguez/WPLUS-Azure-AI-Platform-and-Services/Lab 07- RAI/README.md

     - Underneath **Hub** (*your-hub-name*), select **Connected resources**.
     - Click **New connection**.
     - Choose **Azure AI Search**.
-    - Search for the Search resource you created at the beginning of this module and select **Add Connection** from the right side.
+    - Search for the Search resource that was pre-created as part of the lab environment and select **Add Connection** from the right side.
     - Once you see the green checkmark with **Connected**, you can press **Close**.

 4. **Create Index**